sgeos/sgeos.github.io/_drafts/elixir-as-a-service_on_freebsd.markdown

 An rc script defines the the service.
 **elixir_echo_run()** is called from the other functions.
 It configures and calls the release.
+**HOME** is set to the installation directory to force the erlang cookie file to be written there regardless of **elixir_echo_user** setting.
 **elixir_echo_status()** echoes a user friendly message if the release can be pinged.
+Add **shutdown** to the keyword list if the service needs to gracefull shutdown when the machine restarts.
 The rest is standard rc configuration.
 Add the rc script to **/usr/local/etc/rc.d/elixir_echo**
 {% highlight sh %}
 #!/bin/sh
 #
 # PROVIDE: elixir_echo
-# REQUIRE: networking syslog
+# REQUIRE: networking
-# KEYWORD: shutdown
+# KEYWORD:

 . /etc/rc.subr